danvonk/danvonk.github.io/posts/2024-10-05-neutron-scattering-cuda-taskflow.md

 program ends.
 This is significantly more efficient than re-allocating these buffers for each iteration.

 Furthermore, if the DSP type was autocorrelation, the same scheme is used for pre-allocating the working memory for the DFTs.
-For both of these allocations, a simple `id` numbering scheme is employed in the manner shown in @id-scheme.
+For both of these allocations, a simple `id` numbering scheme is employed.

 ```cpp
 // Create at_ptrs and fft_handles in advance and re-use them